-*Note as of 5/20/22: You cannot access facilities and services past Mile 43 (including Wonder Lake) due to the destruction and closure of Denali Park Road, caused by the Pretty Rocks Landslide.
-The road is expected to remain closed through summer 2023.
+*Closure notice: You cannot access facilities and services past Mile 43 (including Wonder Lake) due to the destruction and closure of Denali Park Road, caused by the Pretty Rocks Landslide.
+The road is expected to remain closed through summer 2026.

 Want a glimpse of life in one of the most remote, rugged, and scenic places?
 Get your butt to Denali National Park in Alaska!

 Located between Anchorage and Fairbanks in Alaska, Denali spans over an insane 6 million acres of tranquil, rugged wilderness.
 Denali National Park & Preserve is home to not only the world’s most resilient wildlife but also the tallest peak in North America - Mount Denali.
 If you are one of the lucky ones, you might be able to catch a glimpse of Denali towering in the sky (20,310 feet to be exact).

 In July 2022, I spent 3 days and 2 nights hiking and exploring Denali's summer landscape, admiring the elusive wildlife, with the hopes of just a glimpse of Mount Denali.
 Even after spending my nights camping inside Denali, I feel like I barely scratched the surface of what makes Denali National Park so magical.

 I created this Denali National Park travel guide so that you can make the most of your time in one of the most beautiful places in Alaska.
 In this trip planning guide, I’ll show you: